Toggle: English / Spanish

 The following tests may also help diagnose this condition:

 Some people may need to be hospitalized.
-Treatment depends on how severe the pneumonia is.
+Treatment depends on how severe the pneumonia is and how ill the person is before the aspiration (chronic illness).
 Sometimes a ventilator (breathing machine) is needed to support breathing.

 You will likely receive antibiotics.

 You may need to have your swallowing function tested.
-Persons who have trouble swallowing may need to use other feeding methods to reduce the risk of aspiration.
+People who have trouble swallowing may need to use other feeding methods to reduce the risk of aspiration.

 Outcome depends on: